GraphQL for Sui RPC

 pub struct ProtocolConfigData {

-pub configs: std::collections::BTreeMap<String, Option<String>>,
+pub attributes: std::collections::BTreeMap<String, Option<String>>,

 pub flags: std::collections::BTreeMap<String, bool>,